 The Authors

-Dejan Bosanac (@dejanb) is a software developer, technology consultant and author with deep expertise in integration and interoperability of Java and web technologies.
-Dejan spent a number of years in development of complex software projects, ranging from highly-trafficked web sites through enterprise applications.
+Dejan spent a number of years in development of complex software projects, ranging from highly-trafficked web sites

-Rob Davies (@rajdavies) has over 20 years experience of developing high performance distributed enterprise systems and products for telcos and finance.
-He is a founder of theApache ActiveMQ, Apache ServiceMix, and Apache Camel projects.
-Currently Director of Open Source Development at IONA, Rob was also a founder and CTO of SpiritSoft and founder and VP Product Development at LogicBlaze.
+Currently Director of Open Source Development at IONA, Rob was also a founder and CTO of SpiritSoft and founder and

 The Content

-This books covers all you need to know about ActiveMQ in different scenarios.
 It starts with introductions to Apache ActiveMQ and gives an understanding of message-oriented middleware and JMS.

-After that this book shows basic topics like how to connect to ActiveMQ, Storing messages, securing ActiveMQ and integrations to Java and Java EE applications.
-In the advanced parts it is about deployments, performance tuning, administration and so on.
+After that this book shows basic topics like how to connect to ActiveMQ, Storing messages, securing ActiveMQ and

 Writing and Style